 Musgrave’s Areas for Improvement

 Musgrave profiles as a valuable weapon in the passing game at the next level, but he can still further refine his game as a route runner and hands catcher, as well as expand his route tree a bit more.

-From a universal standpoint, he can make an effort to employ more stride variations and press upfield more ahead of stems.
-Musgrave doesn’t have elite hip sink, and he sometimes struggles to reduce and redirect at sharp stems and needs extra steps to gather.
+From a universal standpoint, Musgrave can make an effort to employ more stride variations and press upfield more ahead of stems.
+Musgrave doesn’t have elite hip sink, and he sometimes struggles to reduce and redirect at sharp stems.
+In some instances, he’ll need extra steps to gather himself before making transitions.
 In a similar vein, he can be a bit leggy and inefficient at times, showing drift on breaks.

 As a blocker, Musgrave’s lacking strength can prevent him from controlling and driving out defenders on the play side.
 That issue is exacerbated when Musgrave plays too tall, allowing defenders into his frame.
 Beyond that, his feet and hands can be a bit frantic at times, and he doesn’t always have an elite motor in the blocking phase.

 Current Draft Projection for Oregon State TE Luke Musgrave

 Musgrave can be an alignment-versatile contributor right away in the NFL.
 He’s better off as a rotational seam threat early on, but he has impact starter potential at his maximum.
 Musgrave’s tools are rare and tailor-made for the passing attacks we see today.